crowdflation/categorization-model/README.md

 # AI Models for categorization

-This repo contains a script to classify raw data into the appropriate categories used for the subsequent calculations.
+This repo contains the code needed to run a server that expose APIs for predictions.
+We use predictions to classify raw data into the appropriate categories used for the subsequent calculations.

 ## Installation
 ```bash